subhramukherjee2398/Js--Interview-Answers/Coding-Challenges/Javascript/Coding.md

 ```

-## How to check if a given number is an integer?
+## 6.How to check if a given number is an integer?

 ```js
 console.log(Number.isInteger(123))
 ```

-## Sort a given array of strings?
+## 7.Sort a given array of strings?

 ```js
 const arr = ["apple", "banana", "orange", "grape", "mango"];